vinsol-spree-contrib/spree_admin_roles_and_access/README.md

 Usage
 -----

-From Admin end, there is a role menu in configuration tab(admin end).
+From Admin end, There are three menu's in the configuration Tab:

-A new Role can be added and its corresponding permissions can also be selected there.
-Permission to be chosen can be made only with rails console or a ruby script.
+  1. Permission: Describes what the user can do.
+  2. Permission Set: A collection of permission describing an aspect of role.
+  3. Role: Collection of multiple permission sets which describe the role of user in the organisation.

 Types of Permission

   1. Default Permission - Basic permissions required by a user to perform task on user end, like creating an order etc. Every role should be provided with this permissions.

-  2. Default Admin Permission - Because of this permission an admin can go to '/admin' route.

-  3. Can Manage All - Role with this permission can do everything.
+  2. Can Manage All - Role with this permission can do everything.
 This permission is also invisible at admin end.
 And it should only be given to admin and super admin.
+  3. Resource Manage Permission - Each Resource has an associated admin permission that is required for accessing it. i.e. `can-admin-spree/products`
+  4. Resource Permission - What the user is allowed to do with the resource. i.e. `Create`, `Update`, `Delete`, `List` or `Show`.

 Pattern of the permissions :-